Pleco Fish Care Guide: Tank Size, Diet, Species Types & Lifespan

 Complete pleco fish care guide covering tank size, diet, lifespan, and species types.
 Learn how to keep your pleco thriving in 2026 — expert tips inside.

 Plecos are one of the most recognizable freshwater fish on the planet — yet they're also one of the most misunderstood.
 Most beginners buy one to clean algae, then watch in disbelief as it grows into a 15-inch tank buster that outgrows every setup they own.
+Understanding why plecos behave the way they do — physiologically and ecologically — prevents the most common and costly mistakes.

 Quick Answer: Plecos (Hypostomus plecostomus and related species) are hardy armored catfish that can live 10–15 years and grow up to 24 inches in large tanks.
 They need a minimum 75-gallon tank for common plecos, eat mostly vegetable matter and wood fiber, and are far more than the algae-only cleaners most beginners assume.